 Persons with disabilities who would like to request an accessibility accommodation for an Art Institute program are encouraged to send an email to email@example.com two weeks in advance of the program.

-Support for Live Arts programming is provided by the Woman’s Board of the Art Institute of Chicago.
+Support for public programs is provided in part by the Woman’s Board of the Art Institute of Chicago.